 Recommended previous knowledge

-Five semesters of the Fysikk og astronomi (bachelor's) programme or comparable.
+Five semesters of the Fysikk og astronomi (bachelor´s) programme or comparable knowledge.

 Teaching extends over one semester.
 There are 6 hours of teaching per week, where this teaching will vary between being lectures/ tutorial exercises, seminars and workshops.

-There is no final examination.
-The final grade is determined by an overall assessment of 3 compulsory assignments where the first two assignments will each constitute 25% of the final grade and the third assignment will constitute 50% of the final grade.
+The final grade is determined by an overall assessment of 3 assignments in the form of home exams with the first two counting 25%, 25% and the third counting 50% in the grade assessment.